Beyond Frosting » Recipes » Desserts » Cupcakes » Lemon Blueberry Cupcakes

 Description

-These tangy and sweet Lemon Blueberry Cupcakes are irresistibly soft and fluffy, and filled with a homemade blueberry sauce.
-They’re the best summer dessert topped with beautiful swirls of vanilla and blueberry frosting!
+These sweet and tangy lemon blueberry cupcakes are irresistibly soft, fluffy, and bursting with summer flavor!
+They’re filled with a homemade blueberry sauce and topped with swirls of vanilla and blueberry frosting.

 Ingredients